 Had I been able to attend sooner I would have made a lot of financial decisions differently!

 You are doing such a wonderful service for all of us with your helpful knowledge and insights.
-Your theory that giving charitable gifts makes a person feel happy must certainly be true, because I have never encounted a person with such a cheerful, happy mood at all times!
+Your theory that giving charitable gifts makes a person feel happy must certainly be true, because I have never encountered a person with such a cheerful, happy mood at all times!
 It is a wonderful attribute, and reflects itself on others around you.

 Keep up the good work!
 I really learned things and had fun doing do!